nwgat/AlpinePi/README.md

 * **⚡ Lightweight:** Base image size is set to **512MB** (expandable).
 * **📶 Wi-Fi Ready:** Includes critical firmware (`brcmfmac`, `cypress`) and tools (`iwd`, `iw`, `wpa_supplicant`).
 * **🛠️ Pre-Configured Services:**
+    * **IWD WiFi** Use setup-interfaces-iwd to switch to a modern and easy to use wpa_supplicant replacement
     * **Dropbear SSH:** Enabled by default with root login allowed.
     * **Auto-Resize:** Automatically expands the root partition to fill your SD card on the first boot.
     * **IP Display:** Clearly prints the Wi-Fi IP address to the console on boot.